Make your Disney World dreams come true by offsetting hotel and airfare costs through credit card rewards programs.

 The Ink business card does have an annual fee of $95, but the bonus is worth more than $1,000 when redeemed for travel through the Chase Ultimate Rewards portal, and possibly much more if you transfer Chase points to a partner airline frequent-flyer program.

-Another good option, or a second card once you’ve earned your bonus on the Ink Business card, is the Chase Sapphire Preferred, which offers a sign-up bonus of 50,000 points if you spend $4,000 on the card in the first three months.
-The annual fee of $95 is waived the first year, and a couple who each open a card can rack up 100,000 points.
+Another good option, or a second card once you’ve earned your bonus on the Ink Business card, is the Chase Sapphire Preferred Card, which offers a sign-up bonus of 60,000 points if you spend $4,000 on the card in the first three months.
+The card has an annual fee of $95, and a couple who each open a card can rack up 120,000 points.

-Even though you can transfer Chase Ultimate Rewards points to Southwest Rapid Rewards program on a 1:1 basis, you may want to consider the Chase Southwest Airlines Rapid Rewards Premier card, with an annual fee of $99, and the Southwest Airlines Rapid Rewards Plus card, with an annual fee of $69.
-Both offer sign-up bonuses of 50,000 points.
+Even though you can transfer Chase Ultimate Rewards points to Southwest Rapid Rewards program on a 1:1 basis, you may want to consider the Southwest Rapid Rewards Premier Credit Card, with an annual fee of $99, and the Southwest Rapid Rewards Plus Credit Card, with an annual fee of $69.
+Both offer sign-up bonuses of 40,000 points after you spend $1,000 on the card in the first 3 months.

 And you might want to follow this savvy strategy to get free flights to Disney for the whole family.
-Get both Chase Southwest cards for 100,000 points, then get two friends or family members to sign up for one of the cards for a referral bonuses of 5,000 points each.
-That will get you to the 110,000 qualifying points needed to earn a Southwest companion pass, which allows a family member to fly with you for free.
+Get both Chase Southwest cards for 80,000 points, then get several friends or family members to sign up for one of the cards for referral bonuses of 10,000 points each (up to 50,000 max).
+That will help get you to the 110,000 qualifying points needed to earn a Southwest companion pass, which allows a family member to fly with you for free.
 Use points for the rest of the tickets.

 Advantages of flying Southwest include no blackout dates and the rewards ticket price is based on the dollar cost of the flight, which allows you to find good value.